mu-semtech/mu-project/README.md

 ### Defining relationships
 Now that the author model is added, we can define the relationship between a book and an author.
 Let’s suppose a one-to-many relationship.
 A book has one author and an author may have written multiple books.

-First extend the book’s model:
+First, extend the book’s model:
 ```lisp
 (define-resource book ()
   :class (s-prefix "schema:Book")